matt-cles/dot-notation-dictionary/README.md

 ### DefaultDotDict

 Dict subclass that allows for a default value for keys that do not have a value when they are first accessed.

+### NestingDotDict

+Dict subclass that automatically converts nested dicts to NestingDotDicts.
+This allows for creating a single NestingDotDict to access the value of any number of nested dicts with dot notation.